Ministries in the church

-As you probably read, the purpose for all of these roles in the church is in the verse that follows, “For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:” (vs 12).
-While each role is unique, they are one in purpose.
-The function for each role is as follows:
+About the ministry in the church, Paul wrote, “And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers” (Ephesians 4:11 ).
+The purpose for all of these roles in the church is found in the verse that follows, “For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ” (vs 12).

 In His service,